threefoldfoundation/www_threefold_io/content/buildnew/index.md

 {% end %}

-{% row(style="center mtop between") %}
+{% row(style="center mtop mbottom between") %}

 ## Dedicated Nodes

-Experience ultimate control and flexibility by reserving entire nodes tailored for your projects.
+Achieve ultimate control and flexibility by reserving entire nodes tailored for your projects.
 Optimize security and customization for high-demand workloads, such as blockchain nodes, while enjoying competitive pricing.

 <br>